 Extractions

-The extraction process consists of getting a set of consistent data from a source and create an archive stored in a H2 database file in the Extract Server, while guaranteeing the referential integrity of the database.
+The extraction process consists In getting a set of consistent data from a source into an archive (H2 or database schema), while guaranteeing the referential integrity of the database.
 All of the extractions defined in a request are stored in the same archive and are based on the same data model.
 The definition of the referenced data to retrieve is defined in the extraction package.

 The extraction, based on the source data model, retrieves all of the dependent data so as to get a consistent set of data in the archive.
 Filters are applied during the extraction to restrict the rows selected, avoiding retrieving all rows from the tables.